Why Are Wealth Management Firms Struggling with Fragmented Technology?

 Picture this: Your advisors spend 40% of their time hunting for information across seven disconnected systems instead of serving clients.
 Compliance documentation consumes 12 hours per advisor every month.
 Client onboarding takes three weeks.
 Sound familiar?

 This was the reality for Meridian Wealth Partners (a composite case based on real implementations), a mid-market wealth management firm managing $2.8 billion in assets.
-Today, I'm sharing their transformation story—and the 340% ROI they achieved in just 24 months.
+Today, we're sharing their transformation story—and the 340% ROI they achieved in just 24 months with Salesforce Financial Services Cloud.

 Meridian had reached a crossroads that many growing financial services firms face.
 They'd grown through organic expansion and acquisitions, but their technology hadn't kept pace.
 The result?
 A fragmented technology landscape that was actively holding them back.